k14krug/kTunes/README.md

 ## Default Genres(Categories)
 These are the categories I'm using in the genre field in my library.
 Since these are currently hard coded in the code I'll describe how I'm using them.
 - Latest - Songs I'm currently really enjoying or newly discovering.
 My playlist will have a significant amount of these songs - maybe 30-50%.
+Using the "recent add" switch can give an even higher priority to the newest songs in this genre.
 - In Rotation - Songs that are still pretty new and want to be in pretty regular rotation but just not as much as they used to.
 - Other - Songs I still like but have been around for a while.
 - Old - These songs really date me.